Eating a perfect caldo on a hot day is the culinary equivalent of swimming in Scrooge McDuck’s vault.

 No. 7 Pozole

 My indigenous ancestors used to think humans were made of masa (around Christmas time, they’re not wrong) and that hominy was therefore magical.
-The ceremonial origins of OG pozole made of nixtamalized corn and chunks of human flesh doesn't help this pre-Hispanic belief.
-You don’t have to imagine how much seasoning and spices would be required to mask the stench of dead person or what that would even taste like because some conquistador foo, who wrote about the transition from human pozole to pork pozole, said pork tasted awfully close.
-You’re probably rethinking bacon.
-Mmm bacon.
+The ceremonial origins of OG pozole, made of nixtamalized corn and chunks of human flesh, don't help this pre-Hispanic belief.
+You don’t have to imagine how much seasoning and spices would be required to mask the stench of a dead person or what that would even taste like because some conquistador foo, who wrote about the transition from human pozole to pork pozole, said pork tasted awfully close.
 All these Mexican caldo folk tales aside, pozole is still powerfully restorative and it beats menudo for its meat vs. offal-based broth.
 The former being more approachable for many.

 No. 6 Carne en Su Jugo

 Carne en su jugo is a specialty of Jalisco.
-The ingredients can vary but also the way it’s prepared varies.
-Some chefs like to cook everything together in one pot while others will cook ingredients individually and serve them together in the bowl.
+The ingredients can vary, and so can the way it’s prepared.
+Some chefs like to cook everything together in one pot, while others will cook ingredients individually and serve them together in a bowl.
 It’s fantastic either way because blended tomatillos and beef broth go together like pho and sriracha sauce.
-It’s hard to go wrong when you slow cook a broth of beans, and beef filets, and top it all with crispy bacon bits to excess on its delicious excessiveness.
+It’s hard to go wrong when you slow cook a broth of beans and beef filets, and top it all with crispy bacon bits to excess on its delicious excessiveness.

 No. 5 Birria

 If you stay eating tacos in Los Angeles, you might think birria is just a guiso or protein that stuffs a quesataco.
 Birria tacos have become so popular that even OG taco trucks are pivoting to the red taco craze and stuffing it in cemita buns.
-But birria is actually a bad MF slow-cooked and qualifies as a type of caldo to some, with its broth made of of chile de arból and chunks of beef, goat, or lamb.
+But birria is actually a bad MF when slow-cooked and qualifies as a type of caldo to some, with its broth made of of chile de arból and chunks of beef, goat, or lamb.
 Just as often here and much more often in Jalisco, it can be an entire goat—roasted bones and all.
 There really is no reason birria shouldn’t be No. 1 on this list.
 I mean it’s just a bowl of meat, broth, onions, chile, and cilantro.
-But also, it’s just a bowl of meat, broth, onions, chile, and cilantro
+But also, it’s just a bowl of meat, broth, onions, chile, and cilantro.
+And you can get a good bowl made with chivo at the classic Birrieria Nochistlan in Boyle Heights.

 No. 4 Caldo de Pollo

 Now we are entering the part of the list that’s so difficult to rank.
 It was already hard, man.
-These are all amazing dishes and picking one over the other has my stomach in tears…or maybe I’m just hungry.
+These are all amazing dishes and picking one over the other has my stomach in tears … or maybe I’m just hungry.
 But caldo de pollo is so perfect.
 Chicken was meant to be eaten in a broth.
 Fried, yes, please.
 Rotisserie, for sure.
 Grilled, I guess.
 But slow-cooked in a broth of a rainbow of the finest vegetables and splashed with lime and hot sauce and eaten with tacos de queso fresco just hits differently, especially when prepared by a loved one and a talk show on Univision is on at full blast somewhere in the room.
+And here in Los Angeles, many places serve a good and hefty serving, one of them being Avila's El Ranchito.

 No. 3 Siete Mares

 In the late 80s, my father chased this melody of mariscos all over Los Angeles, trying I assume to treat his hangover.
 Good mariscos in L.A. is as synonymous as good tacos.
 My father grew up in Sinaloa, where mariscos rival cartel bosses in notoriety.
 Un caldo siete mares combines all his favorite creatures from the seven seas into one brilliant broth.
 A good one was incredibly hard to find back then.
-It’s a hard trick to pull off considering even a simple fish caldo can turn too fishy quickly.
-Siete Mares has some type of white fish, shrimp, octopus, squid, mussels, crabs, and clams.
+It’s a hard trick to pull off, considering even a simple fish caldo can turn too fishy quickly.
+Siete Mares offers a variety of seafood, including white fish, shrimp, octopus, squid, mussels, crabs, and clams.
 All that plus potatoes, carrots, and a bunch of other flavors.
 With a nearby jukebox on at full blast bumping Grupo Codiciado's 'Gente de Accionar,' discovering the meaning of life is just a slurp and tortilla-bite away.

 No. 2 Cocido/Caldo de Res